-Insofar as deemed necessary, and with the necessary adaptations, the operation of the Executive Committee will be governed by the Board Regulations regarding its operation.
+Insofar as deemed necessary, and with the necessary adaptations, the operation of the Executive Committee will be governed by the Rules of the Board of Directors regarding its operation.

-In 2021, the Executive Committee met 11 times, analysing the Company's financial information exhaustively, and it made decisions in the different areas of its competence, particularly in relation to the Goals and Strategies to be followed in its business.
+In 2022, the Executive Committee met 11 times, analysing the Company's financial information exhaustively, and it made decisions in the different areas of its competence, particularly in relation to the Goals and Strategies to be followed in its business.